Stay updated!

 In 1979, the temples were inscribed on the UNESCO World Heritage List.

-The monuments in Abu Simbel can easily compete with the pyramids in Giza as must see monuments on your tour of Egypt.
+The monuments in Abu Simbel can easily compete with the Pyramids in Giza as must see monuments on your tour of Egypt.
 In fact, many say that if you don’t visit these temples your visit to Egypt is incomplete.

-Both rock temples are located just 100 meters from each other.
-They are located in ancient Nubia.
+Both rock temples are located just 100 meters from each other in (then) ancient Nubia.
 Previously the buildings stood near the Nile, surrounded by date palms and coastal reeds.
-They were built in the mid-thirteenth century BC on the orders of the 15-year-old Ramesses II, later called the Great.
-They were supposed to testify to his power.
-Over time, the temples were almost completely covered with sand blown from the desert.
-When they were discovered in 1813 by John Lewis Burckhard, a Swiss scientist and traveler, only fragments of the statues of Ramses II from before the facade of the Great Temple protruded above the surface.
 Currently, the sanctuary is surrounded by a gravelly desert.
 However, the buildings almost shared the fate of another temple, Gerf Hussein, which was flooded by Lake Nasser.

-With the construction of the Aswan High Dam, a special committee was established to develop a research program in the surrounding areas, but the relocation of monumental temples made of stone or carved in rock is a project that requires large financial resources and international cooperation of specialists from many fields.
+With the construction of the Aswan High Dam, a special committee was established to develop a research program in the surrounding areas, but the relocation of such monumental temples made of stone or carved in rock is a project that requires large financial resources and international cooperation of specialists from many fields.
 As a result, the temple of Gerf Hussein could not be saved.

 Temple of Ramesses II the Great (Great Temple)